Massachusetts Sea Grant Graduate Research Fellowship

 - Proposed graduate program and prospective faculty advisor(s) - if you are applying to multiple programs in Massachusetts, please list all of the programs and prospective faculty advisors.

 To maintain confidentiality, letters of recommendation should NOT be submitted with the application package.
-Recommendation letters must be submitted separately via email to firstname.lastname@example.org.
+Recommendation letters must be submitted separately via email to email@example.com.
 There is no page limit for letters, but we recommend that letters not exceed two pages and not include attachments.
-Please address letters to Dr. Matthew Charette, Director, Woods Hole Sea Grant and Dr. Michael Triantafyllou, Director, MIT Sea Grant.
+Please address letters to Dr. Matthew Charette, Director, WHOI Sea Grant and Dr. Michael Triantafyllou, Director, MIT Sea Grant.
+The name of the file must include the applicant’s name.

 Recommenders are encouraged to consider the applicant’s: